Democratic Access Control

 Linked-Data Timestamping Authorities (TSA)

-In our point of view Linked-Data Timestamping Authorities are one technical building block for the above mentioned use cases.
+In our point of view Linked-Data Timestamping Authorities are the solution to the above mentioned use cases.
 They allow us to create the desired entries in a efficient way.
 They also seem to contain the needed security proof that we need for this kind of protocol.

-There is not much literature out there, and we have far too less (open source) systems who are acting on the laid down principles and use-cases.
+There is not much literature our there, and we have far too less (open source) systems who are acting on the laid down principles and use-cases.
 There is currently no system or protocol out there which distinguishes between the different roles and their required relationship and interactions.
 Please note that the protocol we are aiming for is not related to consensus protocols.
-From our point of view there is no need to store each data record.
-Linking and referencing relevant data records will be a crucial component.
-One idea would thus be to create the timestamping signature and including a kind of reference counter, in order to see whether some partner is still referencing to a specific data set.
-We also think that it must be possible to delete older / unused entries in an efficient way from the public TSA structures
+From our point of view there is no need to store each data record, but linking and referencing data records will be a crucial component.
+One idea would thus be to create the timestamping signature by including a kind of reference counter, in order to see whether some partner is still referencing to a specific data set.
+We also think that it must be possible to delete older / unused entries in an efficient way from the TSA.

 In a way we see that part of neuropil protocol already uses the same approach: By becoming a member of a IHT, each node automatically is attesting it’s peer nodes by their hash value (based on the signature of the identity).
 Each subject that you define becomes part of your node identity, and could be easily added to a structure that proofs to others that you’re really interested in this subject.
-What is missing is exactly the linking structure of data, and the ability to efficiently exchange requested TSA information.
+What is missing is exactly this structure, and the ability to efficiently exchange requested TSA information.

 What’s next ?

-We would like to review and reuse what is there, but extend it with the requirements that we have defined and described in the use cases.
+We would like to review and reuse what is there, but extend it with the requirements that we have defined.
 Would you like to join our efforts?
 Hop over to https://www.gitlab.com/pi-lar/neuropil-ldtsa and share your point of view.
 Any feedback, question or hint can make the difference.
 We are aiming to build an RfC that can be implemented by others as well, but it will for sure be an integral part of our neuropil cybersecurity mesh!